-I think that this is will pretty much what you’ll hear from most professional growers.
+I think that this is pretty much what you’d hear from most professional growers.
 If it can be started indoors, it will be.

 It’s actually much easier to list the vegetables you won’t start indoors.
-You can grow all of those in containers, however, they generally don’t like being transplanted:
+You can grow all of these in larger containers if you’d like, however, they generally don’t like being transplanted:

-Where in most places you’ll read about starting seeds indoors at the end of winter for spring and summer transplanting, I tell you, you can take advantage of starting seeds indoors all through the growing season, especially if you are interested in growing a fall garden or if you have a small growing space.
+But while you’ll read about starting seeds indoors at the end of winter for spring and summer transplanting typically, I tell you, you can take advantage of starting seeds indoors all through the growing season, especially if you are interested in growing a fall garden or if you have a small growing space.

 Let me give you an example…

 Here in central NC (growing zone 7b), soil temperature is very high in September after a hot and humid summer.
 First freeze date is November 15th.
 There are many crops, for example, cabbage, that take more than a couple of months to mature.

 So if I plant my cabbage seeds when it starts to cool down in the middle of September they most likely won’t reach maturity by the first freeze, but if I plant them earlier, in the hot soil, they won’t germinate.